 Clinton Power: [00:04:03] Look I think it’s a challenge.
 We just have to look at the rates of infidelity and betrayal that goes on in relationships to kind of get an idea that there’s something problematic with the model for many people.
 And there’s a number of reasons why people might stray but we could say along with the high divorce rates that monogamy is not working so well for a lot of people.

 Melanie Tait: [00:04:28] So can we look at open relationships?
-What’s the difference between an open relationship and somebody who practices polyamory or polygamy or you know where does it where does it fit on the tree on the scale between monogamy and those kinds of things.
+What’s the difference between an open relationship and somebody who practices polyamory or polygamy or you know where does it fit on the tree on the scale between monogamy and those kinds of things.

 Clinton Power: [00:07:32] Yes that’s exactly it, Melanie and that’s where a lot of couples that have open relationships say they say that’s one of the strengths of an open relationship is you are actually being upfront and open honest completely transparent about the desires you have for others and that actually makes it safer.
 You know the funny thing about this as well is you can be in an open relationship and still experience infidelity and betrayal.
 I like to make that point.
 A lot of people think that’s crazy.
 But you know for many people that do this while they have very clear boundaries and guidelines of what’s okay and what’s not okay.
 So if you do break those agreements often the sense of hurt betrayal can be just as painful as it is in a monogamous relationship when someone steps outside the relationship.

 Melanie Tait: [00:08:15] Clinton can we start at the very beginning of how you know if a couple comes to you and says we’re considering an open relationship.
-What does.
-I mean what what do you have to have in order first.
+I mean what do you have to have in order first?
 I mean do you have to have your own ego in order your own sense of self in order first before you can make I mean what comes first the open relationship or sorting know the individual in the relationship.

 Clinton Power: [00:08:40] I think that’s important Melanie that people have to be solid in themselves.
 Look it’s not for the faint of heart and it’s certainly not a solution to a relationship that has problems or is struggling you know with sexual issues because some couples fall into that trap.
 They might say well things aren’t going so great for us in the bedroom so let’s open the relationship to spice things up which is a disastrous thing to do because often that can just create a huge rift and it doesn’t actually deal with the underlying issues that are going on in your relationship but you have to start with really good communication crystal clear communication and talking about expectations.
 I think that’s an important place to start before we even dive into ground rules and boundaries.